powsybl/powsybl.github.io/docs/tutorials/tool/extend-tools.md

 # Implement the Tools interface

-For creating a new itool command, you need to implement the `com.powsybl.tools.Tools` interface.
+To create a new itool command, you need to implement the `com.powsybl.tools.Tools` interface.
-Following is a sample class, where you will put the code for displaying the number of lines of a IIDM network.
+Following is a sample class, where you will put the code to display the number of lines of a IIDM network.

 ```java
 @AutoService(Tool.class)